 Dukoff’s was the only studio in town.
 Criteria wasn’t in business yet.
 And The Armory, where I cut the first version of “The Twist” with Hank Ballard and engineer Mack Emmerman wasn’t a real studio.
 This was a regular studio.

-So, “Move and Groove Together” was written and sung by Latimore in 1968.
+So, “Move and Groove Together” was sung by Latimore around 1968, maybe 67′, 66′, 65′, I’m 90 years old, it was somewhere around that time.
+The song was written by Johnny Nash, an artist whose music I always loved.
 It came out on Dade Records as a 45.
 Down here in South Florida Latimore always sold well and that was it, till I had my Glades label under TK where he had a few million sellers like “Let’s Straighten It Out,” and “Stormy Monday.”
 But at the time it was very localized.

 So then, in about 2005 we digitized that vinyl and re-released it on a cd and put it on iTunes.
 We put out an album called “The Legendary Henry Stone Presents Latimore The Early Years.”

-Through our internal efforts alongside Garret Morris of Fine Gold Music, who is one of our catalog representatives, we got the placement for “Move and Groove Together”.
-Garret heard the song and pitched it to the show and they thought it was a perfect fit for their premiere episode.
+Through our internal efforts alongside Garret Morris of Fine Gold Music, who is one of our catalog representatives, we got the placement for “Move and Groove Together.”
+Garret heard the song and pitched it to the show and they thought it was a perfect fit for their premier episode.

 Netflix and their original productions and their form of internet distribution are the future of entertainment.
 And as always, here we are in it, up to the minute and in it.
 Workin’ with Netflix, that’s how we roll.
 We see the future and we wanna participate.